Automotive industry in India: Manufacturing facilities

 The majority of India's car manufacturing industry is evenly divided into three "clusters".
 In the year 2010, around Chennai was the largest, with a 35% revenue share, accounting for 60% of the country's automotive exports, and home of the operations of Engine Factory Avadi, Ford, Hyundai, Renault, Nissan, BMW, Daimler, Caparo, Mini, and Citroën.

 Near Mumbai, Maharashtra, along the Chakan corridor of Pune, is the western cluster, with a 33% share of the market.
 Audi, Volkswagen, and Škoda are located in Aurangabad.
 Mahindra and Mahindra has an SUV and engine assembly plant at Nashik.
-Hyundai, Tata Motors, Mercedes-Benz, Land Rover, Jaguar, Fiat, and Force Motors have assembly plants in the area.
+Hyundai, Tata Motors, Mercedes-Benz, Jaguar Land Rover, Stellantis, and Force Motors have assembly plants in the area.

 The northern cluster is around the National Capital Region, and contributes 30%.
 Gurgaon, Manesar and Kharkhoda in Haryana, are where the country's largest car manufacturer, Maruti Suzuki, is based.

 An emerging cluster is the state of Gujarat, with a manufacturing facility of MG Motors in Halol, Atul Auto in Rajkot and Tata Motors in Sanand.
 Maruti Suzuki also plans to set up a new greenfield plant in Gujarat.

 Uttarakhand with Tata Motors, Telangana with Hyundai, Ordnance Factory Medak, Hyderabad Allwyn and Mahindra & Mahindra, Rajasthan with Honda, and Bengaluru - Karnataka region with Toyota, Volvo and Scania, Andhra with Isuzu and Kia and Kolkata - Jamshedpur belt also known as East India belt with companies such as Hindustan Motors, Heavy Engineering Corporation, Tata Hitachi Construction Machinery, and Tata Motors are other automotive manufacturing regions around the country.